layershift/kb-layershift/pages/02.managed-vps/03.email/06.how-to-configure-plesk-mail-in-mac/docs.en.md

         dir: desc
     pagination: true
     url_taxonomy_filters: true
+menu: 'Plesk mail in Mac'
+aura:
+    pagetype: website
+    description: 'Here is a step-by-step guide on how to configure Plesk mail in Mac.'
 ---

-# How to configure Plesk mail in Mac

 Here is a step-by-step guide to help you configure Plesk mail in Mac.